DapperLib/Dapper/Readme.md

 	</tr>
 </table>

-Performance benchmarks are available [here](https://github.com/SamSaffron/dapper-dot-net/blob/master/Tests/PerformanceTests.cs)
+Performance benchmarks are available [here](https://github.com/StackExchange/dapper-dot-net/blob/master/Tests/PerformanceTests.cs).

-Feel free to submit patches that include other ORMs - when running benchmarks, be sure to compile in Release and not attach a debugger (ctrl F5)
+Feel free to submit patches that include other ORMs - when running benchmarks, be sure to compile in Release and not attach a debugger (ctrl F5).

+Alternatively, you might prefer Frans Bouma's [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) test suite.

 Parameterized queries
 ---------------------